-SRK completed a recent study to assess the erosion potential of the material on the downstream face.
+SRK completed a study in 2016 to assess the erosion potential of the material on the downstream face.
 The study concluded that existing sand and gravel material exposed on the downstream face is adequate to withstand the runoff from the 200-year, 24-hour rainfall event without any significant erosion.